UlrikBuchholtz/mathbook-assets/CONTRIBUTING.md

    * should be defined in only one place
    * should occur only in partials
-   * should be used to `@extend` the output of a mixin `@include`'d with a given set of parameters instead of `@include`ing that mixin with the same parameters in multiple places.
-This decreases the total CSS output.
+   * can be used to reduce the total CSS output of mixins.
+     If a mixin is used with the same parameters in more than one place, consider `@include`ing the mixin in a placeholder and `@extend`ing the placeholder instead.
+Here's an example:

+     Bad:

+          // Both of these call the mixin with the same parameters.
+          // This results in double the CSS.
+          .my-selector-1 {
+            @include my-mixin(a,b);
+          }

+          .my-selector-2 {
+             @include my-mixin(a,b);
+          }

+     Good:

+          // With the placeholder selector,
+          // they will be added to a comma-seperated list in the CSS output
+          %my-thingy-a-b {
+           @include my-mixin(a, b);
+          }

+          .my-selector-1 {
+            @extend %my-thingy-a-b;
+          }

+          .my-selector-2 {
+             @extend %my-thingy-a-b;
+          }

+      Also good:

+          // These use different parameters, so it's okay to create more CSS output.
+          // They generate only as much CSS as is necessary.
+          .my-selector-1 {
+            @include my-mixin(a,b);
+          }

+          .my-selector-2 {
+             @include my-mixin(c,d);
+          }

+      That said, don't worry too much about this.

 Compass